LahiruNikolin/red-store/README.md

 This is web application built using react and next.js

-TO run the project follow below steps
+TO run the project execute the below commands in terminal

 1) git clone https://github.com/LahiruNikolin/red-store.git
 2) cd red-store
-3) npm install or yarn install
+3) "npm install" or "yarn install"
-3) npm run dev or yarn dev
+3) "npm run dev" or "yarn dev"

 Data Fetching